tarakanbg/vaccbih_vrc_files/README.md

 * None of the freetext elements that are only supported by Euroscope
 * None of the extended position information, sector ownership logic and vis centers, that are only supported by ES
 * No automatic airport activation, automatic metar loading, auto assignable rwys and SIDs, only supported by ES
-* No GEO zones, all GEO can only be shown or hidden at once
+* No separate GEO zones, all GEO can only be shown or hidden at once

 ## Installation